Transportation by hairs called flagella and cilia? Yes, either works. What are they and how do they function?

 Yet others use a collection of shorter hairlike organelles called cilia.

 What is the difference between flagella and cilia?
 The differences may be seen when they are carefully observed under a microscope.
-Brooklyn College provides excellent illustrated and pictorial images for both, here.
+Brooklyn College provides excellent images for both, here.

 There is more than one variety of flagellum.
 These structures are not for locomotion alone, but also serve as sensors.
 For one thing, they determine the presence of moisture.
 They are also sensitive to temperature and chemicals.
 Flagella can rotate or undulate in sinusoidal motion and thus resemble a kind of corkscrew/extended propeller.